Heavyblade/manta_xml/README.md

 ### Install

-**npm**
+#### npm
 ```bash
     npm install manta_xml --save
 ```
-**other evironments**
+#### other evironments
-In the dist folder other formats are available, the common one for the purpouse of this library is to use the manta_xml.var.js, it will add a global variable name called mantaXML that exposes the xml2JSON and xmlParser and xmlToTree functions.
+In the dist folder other formats are available, the common one for the purpouse of this library is to use the manta_xml.var.js, it will add a global variable name called mantaXML that exposes the xml2JSON and xmlParser functions.

-### Usage
+## Usage

-#### convert xml to JSON
+### convert xml to JSON

 the xml2JSON function will take any xml string and will try to parse and convert it to an equivalent JSON object.